BobbyDrawz/psych-engine-modding-docs-unofficial/assets/markdown/charactersetup.md

 Save Your Character: Once you’ve set up all your animations, save your character settings as a .json file in `mods/Your-Mod-Name/characters/`.
 Keep it short and easy to find like `bf.json` or `pico-playable.json`

+Note: Sometimes if you select a character to be an opponent, it takes gf's spot like in tutorial.
+This is because the character json name starts with `gf`.

 Test in-game: Test the character in-game to ensure all animations are playing correctly and transitions are smooth.

 [link back to readme/home doc](https://github.com/BobbyDrawz/psych-engine-modding-docs-unofficial/blob/main/README.md)